Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 A-Frame Surf Shop

 This is my favorite place in the world.
 It’s a small little surf shop right off the beach on Santa Claus Lane.
 I’ve been going into it since I was 8 and it’s always felt like home to me.
 The staff is kind, helpful, and easy to connect with.
 Their products are some of the top brands including a very specific tinted sunscreen I get that’s reef safe and I can only buy online in Denver.
 (Luckily they happened to have it when I was almost out!)
-I still have a puka shell ankle bracelet and a saint Christopher medallion that I got there when I was a kid.
+I still have a puka shell ankle bracelet and a Saint Christopher medallion that I got there when I was a kid.
 This sweet shop will forever have a special place in my heart.

 Coast Supply Co Home